My quest to perfect the homemade burger ended several weeks ago, and I’m revealing my discoveries to save you the same trouble.

 As always, great ingredients are the key so use real sea salt, and use to taste.
-(Find real sea salt here.)
+(Find real sea salt and other spices here.)

 Tip: The best way to tell if your salt is real and healthy is to look for color.
 If it’s pure white, the essential minerals have been stripped out (similar to white sugar and flour).

 Homemade worcestershire sauce is best but if you must buy always purchase a good brand, one without MSG, HFCS, and preservatives.
 (A good rule of thumb is to stay away from anything you’re unfamiliar with or can’t pronounce.)
 Also use this to taste, I recommend around two teaspoons per pound of meat.

 Tip: Many times MSG is hidden in the ingredients with terms like “natural flavoring,” so be careful and remember, nothing beats homemade.

 Sorry grillmasters, nothing makes a juicy burger like cast iron.
 Don’t get me wrong, I love the flavor a grill can impart, but if you’re looking for the juiciest burger, use cast iron.
 (See our tips for cooking on cast iron here.)

 Get the pan good and hot before putting the burger on the pan.
 This will sear the outside of the meat and lock in the juices.

 4. Flip once and never press